2016 United States presidential election: Statistical analysis

+Trump won the 2016 election with 56.9% of the electoral college—placing the win in approximately the 23rd percentile of all presidential elections.

 Trump's 2016 victory was among the few in which the electoral college winner received fewer popular votes than the rival (right end of chart).

 The 2016 election was the fifth and most recent presidential election in which the winning candidate lost the popular vote.
 Six states plus a portion of Maine that Obama won in 2012 switched to Trump (Electoral College votes in parentheses): Florida (29), Pennsylvania (20), Ohio (18), Michigan (16), Wisconsin (10), Iowa (6), and Maine's second congressional district (1).
 Initially, Trump won exactly 100 more Electoral College votes than Mitt Romney had in 2012, with two lost to faithless electors in the final tally.
 Thirty-nine states swung more Republican compared to the previous presidential election, while eleven states and the District of Columbia swung more Democratic.
 Based on United States Census Bureau estimates of the voting age population (VAP), turnout of voters casting a vote for president was nearly 1% higher than in 2012.
 Examining overall turnout in the 2016 election, the University of Florida's Michael McDonald estimated that 138.8 million Americans cast a ballot.
 Considering a VAP of 250.6 million people and a voting-eligible population (VEP) of 230.6 million people, this is a turnout rate of 55.4% VAP and 60.2% VEP.
 Based on this estimate, voter turnout was up compared to 2012 (54.1% VAP) but down compared to 2008 (57.4% VAP).
 An FEC report of the election recorded an official total of 136.7 million votes cast for president—more than any prior election.